Chapter 22:

 Mariko can envision it unfolding with stunning clarity, even as the spider inches its way towards him.

-Instinct is something that exists without conscious thought, reacting on its own despite the host’s consent to produce the most natural of physical movements; especially if those movements have been pre-trained and honed through a lifetime of tireless work.
+Instinct is something that exists without conscious thought, reacting on its own despite the host’s consent to produce the most natural of physical movements.
+Especially so, if those movements have been pre-trained and honed throughout a lifetime of tireless work.

 Like a whip, her right hand smacks into the ball and propels it forward.